RonanMarrinan/Latin102Portfolio/translation2.md

 The cenatur, having lifted Deianira in the river, wanted to violate her.

-Hither, when Hercules interviened and when Deianira begged for her protection, he peirced nessum with his arrows.
+Hither❓, when Hercules interviened and when Deianira begged for her protection, he pierced nessum❓ with his arrows.

-That, as he died, he knew the arrows were soaked with the powerful poison of Hydrae Lernaeae, haven taken off the blood, he gave it to Deianira and said it was a love charm.
+That❓, as he died, he❓ knew the arrows were soaked with the powerful poison of Hydrae❓ Lernaeae, haven taken off the blood❌, he gave it to Deianira and said it was a love charm.